chinapedia/wikipedia.abstract.en/Page/Politics_of_Jersey.md

 After the Occupation

-Philip-Le-Feuvre-1948.jpgThe first election under the new constitution saw a struggle for dominance between the Jersey Democratic Movement and the Jersey Progressive Party, led by Cyril Le Marquand.
+The first election under the new constitution saw a struggle for dominance between the Jersey Democratic Movement and the Jersey Progressive Party, led by Cyril Le Marquand.
 Having achieved the political reforms it advocated the Progressive Party soon folded as an organisation, while the Democratic Movement, incorporating the tiny Communist Party of Jersey,[78] continued in existence as a campaigning social movement until the late 20th century.[79]

 The 1980s